Hon. Bridget Bourke1

 Peter Burrell was born on 27 August 1724.2 He was the son of Peter Burrell and Amy Raymond.
 He married Elizabeth Lewis, daughter of Peter Lewis, on 28 February 1748.2 He died on 6 November 1775 at age 51.3,4

-Peter Burrell graduated with a Master of Arts (M.A.).2 He held the office of Member of Parliament (M.P.) for Launceston between 1759 and 1768.2 He held the office of Member of Parliament (M.P.) for Totnes between 1768 and 1774.3 He held the office of Surveyor-General of Crown Lands.2 He was invested as a Fellow, Royal Society (F.R.S.).2 He lived at Langley Park, Beckenham, Kent, England.1 He had one other daughter.5
+He graduated with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.) for Launceston between 1759 and 1768.2 He held the office of Member of Parliament (M.P.) for Totnes between 1768 and 1774.3 He was appointed Fellow, Royal Society (F.R.S.)2 He held the office of Surveyor-General of Crown Lands.2 He lived at Langley Park, Beckenham, Kent, EnglandG.1 He had one other daughter.5

 Children of Peter Burrell and Elizabeth Lewis